wnameless/json-flattener/README.md

 // Output: [1,[2,3],4,{"ab.c.[":5}]
 ```

+## New Features (since v0.6.0)
+### More options in StringEscapePolicy enum
+StringEscapePolicy.ALL                       - Escapes all JSON special characters and Unicode.
+StringEscapePolicy.ALL_BUT_SLASH             - Escapes all JSON special characters and Unicode but slash('/').
+StringEscapePolicy.ALL_BUT_UNICODE           - Escapes all JSON special characters but Unicode.
+StringEscapePolicy.ALL_BUT_SLASH_AND_UNICODE - Escapes all JSON special characters but slash('/') and Unicode.
+StringEscapePolicy.DEFAULT                   - Escapes all JSON special characters but slash('/') and Unicode.

 ## New Features (since v0.5.0)
 ### CharSequenceTranslatorFactory
 ```java
 public class MyStringEscapePolicy implements CharSequenceTranslatorFactory { ... }
 ```
-StringEscapePolicy can be customized by implementing the CharSequenceTranslatorFactory interface
+StringEscapePolicy can be customized by implementing the CharSequenceTranslatorFactory interface.

 For example, if you don't want the slash(/) and backslash(\\) to be escaped:
 ```java